RT-Thread/rt-thread/documentation/6.components/device-driver/clock_time/clock_time_core.md

 - Purpose: register a clock_time device and its capabilities.
 - Parameters:
-  - `dev`: device object with ops and res_scale initialized.
+  - `dev`: device object with ops initialized.
   - `name`: device name; if NULL, only capability registration is performed.
   - `caps`: RT_CLOCK_TIME_CAP_SOURCE and/or RT_CLOCK_TIME_CAP_EVENT.
 - Behavior: